Chris91ss/Gothic-Restaurant-Website/README.md

 │
 ├── /Menu images              # Contains images specific to the menu │
+├── /gifs                     # Contains GIFs used in the README file │
 ├── /css
 │   ├── style.css             # Main CSS file for general styling
 │   └── social.css            # CSS file for social media integration